zalohcin/eyes.sdk.javascript1/packages/eyes-testcafe/README.md

 ## Installation

-Install Eyes-Testcafe as a local dev dependency in your tested project:
+Install Eyes-TestCafe as a local dev dependency in your tested project:

 ```bash
 npm i -D @applitools/eyes-testcafe@beta